evilmartians/lefthook/README.md

 ```

 * ### **Glob and regexp filters**
 If you want to filter list of files.
+You could find more glob pattern examples [here](https://github.com/gobwas/glob#example).

 ```yml
 pre-commit: